sshkarupa/shkarupa/README.md

 I believe that tests are an important part of the development.
 I prefer RSpec as the main test framework.

-Apart fom Ruby (and Ruby on Rails), I am also very interested in Elixir and Phoenix which are great for building concurrent and fault-tolerant systems.
+Apart from Ruby (and Ruby on Rails), I am also very interested in Elixir and Phoenix which are great for building concurrent and fault-tolerant systems.